China signals green light for local government bond sales in 2014 to curb debt risks

 In addition to selling land to raise funds, they have created local government financing vehicles which have gone to the bond and loan markets to raise funds.

-Local Chinese governments, which are notorious for being opaque, are estimated by some analysts to owe up to $4 trillion (2.38 trillion pounds) - 42 percent of China's GDP - much of it raised through financing vehicles.
+Local Chinese governments, which are notorious for being opaque, are estimated by some analysts to owe up to $4 trillion - 42 percent of China's GDP - much of it raised through financing vehicles.

 A state audit of local governments' debt in December showed they owed a total of $3 trillion as of June 2013.